smithy-lang/smithy/docs/source/spec/core.rst

       - Defines identifier names and shape IDs used to identify the resource.
     * - :ref:`create <create-lifecycle>`
       - :ref:`shape-id`
-      - Defines the lifecycle operation used to create a resource without all its identifiers.
+      - Defines the lifecycle operation used to create a resource using one or more identifiers created by the service.
     * - :ref:`put <put-lifecycle>`
       - :ref:`shape-id`
-      - Defines an idempotent lifecycle operation used to create a resource with all its identifiers.
+      - Defines an idempotent lifecycle operation used to create a resource using identifiers provided by the client.
     * - :ref:`read <read-lifecycle>`
       - :ref:`shape-id`
       - Defines the lifecycle operation used to retrieve the resource.